Striking Gold in Advertising: Standardization and Exploration of Ad Text Generation: Standardization of ad text generation

-\paragraph{Differences from existing tasks} The ATG task is closely related to the conventional document summarization task in that it performs information compression while maintaining consistency with the input document's content.
-Particularly, \textit{query-focused summarization (QFS)}~\cite{Dang:05}, a type of document summarization, is the closest in problem setting because it takes the user's query as the input; however, there are some differences.
-The task of QFS aims to create a summary from one or multiple document(s) that answers a specific query (\textit{explicit needs}), which is exactly the same behavior as a search engine.
-In contrast, ATG (especially for search ads) must extract \textit{latent needs} from user signals (search queries) and then return a summary.
 Another notable difference is that while summarization aims to deliver accurate text that fulfills task-specific requirements, ATG surpasses mere accuracy and aims to influence user attitudes and behavior.
 Consequently, unconventional and/or ungrammatical text may be intentionally used in ad-specific expressions to achieve this objective (refer to details in \S\ref{subsec:flow}).
 Therefore, QFS is a subset of ATG (QFS $\subset$ ATG).
 One of the technical challenges unique to ATG is capturing users' latent needs based on such user signals $\bm{a}$ and generating appealing sentences that lead to advertising effectiveness, which depends significantly on the psychological characteristics of the recipient users.
 Therefore, realizing more advanced ATG will also require a connection with advertising psychology~\cite{Scott:03} based on cognitive and social psychology.
-The ATG task is an excellent research topic for advancing user-centered NLP technologies.
+The ATG is an excellent research topic for advancing user-centered NLP technologies.

-\section{Construction of \dataset}
+\section{Construction of \dataset\faCameraRetro}

-\subsection{Dataset Design}
+\subsection{Dataset design}